tiendat104/Orbit-symmetrize/RotatedMNIST/LPS_orbit/readme.md

 # Rotated MNIST experiment - (our method)

 ## Overview
-In this repository, we provide the implementation for the two models CNN-Canonical-Orbit and CNN-PS-Orbit reported in table 1(a). <br>
+In this repository, we provide the implementation for the two models CNN-Canonical-Orbit and CNN-PS-Orbit reported in table 1(a).
 We trained our models on three randomly selected seeds 38, 42, 49.
-For each seed, we report the test performance using the <br>
-sample size k among [1, 10, 20, 50] that leads to the best performance.
+For each seed, we report the test performance using the sample size k among [1, 10, 20, 50] that leads to the best performance.

 ## Running CNN-PS-Orbit (Table 1(a))